-Children play chess in a UNICEF-supported child-friendly space in the Gaza Strip.
+Children play chess at a UNICEF-supported child-friendly space in Lebanon.

 The Power of Play in Gaza